BR1py/itertree/docs/docs/tutorial.rst

 .. end

-The filtering in `iTree` is very effective and quick.
+The filtering in `iTree` is very effective and quick (if the filter function itself is quick).
 As an example one might execute the example script itree_usage_example1.py or calendar_example.py.
 It's recommended that the user uses iterator related functions to reach the expected results (e.g. see itertools package).